andismith/grunt-responsive-images/README.md

 ## Release History

+*0.1.1*

+* Added filters, useful for changing the resizing operation.

 *0.1.0*

 * Added [GraphicsMagick](http://www.graphicsmagick.org/)!
 GraphicsMagick is now the default imaging library, although it easy to change to ImageMagick if you'd prefer.